 Caring for Trees in the Village

 Each year the Village shares the cost of planting parkway trees with interested residents through the annual tree planting program.
 In 1996, the Village expanded the program and began offering trees for planting on private property as well.
 While the resident is responsible for the full cost and an additional planting fee for private property planting, the prices are negotiated by the Village, and are extremely competitive.
 In general, any of the trees offered this year should be planted no closer than 25 feet to any other tree and no closer than 10 feet to any structure.
 The trees will be planted in November by Mike Greco Landscaping, of Gurnee, IL.
-Please note that the program offers 2 1/2", 3", and 4" diameter trees, with a two year warranty.
 For a 50/50 Parkway Tree Planting Application, please click here.

 About Watering Your Trees